JellyTavernAI/offline-api/README.md

 > Note: On github, even suggestions can be called "issues".
 Doesn't mean something is wrong :)

+You can also make suggestions in the [JellyTavern AI subreddit](https://www.reddit.com/r/JellyTavernAI/)

 ## "It doesn't work!"